-This article first appeared in Texas Lifestyle Magazine on May 1, 2019.
+This article was first published by Texas Lifestyle Magazine on May 1, 2019.

 Returning for its ninth year, this weekend’s CineMarfa Film Festival brings rarely screened, artist-made cinema to light in Far West Texas.

 Positioned between the Davis Mountains and Big Bend National Park, Marfa is a small artsy town surrounded by desert and mountains, and miles from everywhere.
 Far away from the glitz and glamour of Hollywood, Marfa is a mecca for minimalist art and became the perfect escape for Film Festival co-directors David Hollander and Jennifer Lane.

 After moving to Texas from California, the husband and wife duo co-founded CineMarfa in 2011 in an effort to promote visual artists and the culture of film and filmmaking in what had been–no pun intended–a desert for the artform..

 CineMarfa creates different overlapping themes and motifs every year.
 This year’s theme centers around ‘experience’ and begins with a sound healing circle to celebrate, engage and ultimately transform the participants.

 The film screenings will be held in Marfa’s intimate and historic Crowley Theater, a rare setting for a rare archive of experimental, documentary and narrative cinema.

 One of the many gems awaiting the audience is the 1963 feature films ‘The Leopard’ starring Burt Lancaster.
 The film screening will honor accomplished film producer Carolyn Pfeiffer.
 The Marfa resident will discuss her illustrious career in the film business, from working in Rome with acclaimed Italian directors Luchino Visconti and Federico Fellini, to founding Island Alive and Alive Films, and producing dozens of films across several decades.